OpenIPC/plugins/README.md

 # plugins
-Plugins for firmware OpenIPC 2.2 and higher
+Plugins for firmware OpenIPC 2.2